kandelvijaya/website/content/post/testableInterfaceDesignWithEnums.md

 </tbody>
 </table>

-We will write unit tests for 2 cases here (1) and (3), others is left as exercise On the second case (3) we will need to rethingk how we test.
-(Lets hold on to this thought until we see a counter argument and then we will improvise).
+We will write unit tests for 2 cases here (1) and (3), others are left as exercise On the second case (3) we will need to rethink how we test.
+(Lets hold on to this thought until we see a counter argument).

 Test Case 1:
 ```swift